cloudflare/cloudflare-docs/content/constellation/platform/wrangler.md

 ---

 {{<Aside>}}
-Wrangler local developement for Constellation is not supported yet.
+Wrangler local development for Constellation is not supported yet.
 You need to use the [`--remote`](https://developers.cloudflare.com/workers/wrangler/commands/#dev) flag.
 {{</Aside>}}